utshabkg/ner-pos-tagging/README.md

 python model_training.py
 ```

 A model will be created at the path: `models/custom_data_model.h5`.
-NOTE: Data format should be the same as dataset folder.

 Evaluate your new model with: